-- b.
-Click Add, select Executive Summary from the list and click OK.
-The Executive Summary item is added to the list.
-Enter the following text into the edit box: - Objectives: The objectives of the test scenario were to.... - Conclusions: The conclusions I reached are as follows: - c.
-Specify which graphs you want to include in the report.
-By default, all the graphs in your session are listed and selected, and the graphs notes will be included in your report.
+Enter the following text into the edit box:

-- d.
-You can specify the order in which to display the items in the report. - In the Workload Characteristics item, select Average Hits per Second from the Selected Columns list. - Click the Down arrow until the item appears under Total Transactions Number. - In the report, the Average Hits per Second item will follow the Total Transactions Number item.
+- Objectives: The objectives of the test scenario were to.... - Conclusions: The conclusions I reached are as follows: - c.
+In the Content Items pane, select the Largest URLs by Average Kbytes and click the Delete button .
+This will exclude this graph from the report. - d.
+Change the order in which to display the items in the report. - In the Content Items pane, select Workload Characteristics.
+Click on Average Hits per Second in the Selected Columns list. - Click the Down arrow until the item appears under Total Transactions Number.
+In the report, the Average Hits per Second item will follow the Total Transactions Number item.

-Click Generate.
+5. Click Generate.